-"Do all Wizards and Witches celebrate anniversaries with… with huge parties?" asked Helena, who was still getting used to the idea that wizards and witches were actually real.
+"Do all Wizards and Witches celebrate anniversaries with… with huge parties?" asked Dudley.

-"No," said Ron, who stood next to Harry, laughing, "Only when you're related to the Weasleys."
+"No," said Ron, who stood next to Harry.
+He was trying to be civil.
+"Only when you're related to the Weasleys."

-More than half of the crowd there had red hair.
+More than half of the crowd had red hair.
 Weasleys indeed.